-Autism testing is done if the standard screening tests indicate a possible autism diagnosis.
+Autism Testing in Singapore: Autism testing is done if the standard screening tests indicate a possible autism diagnosis.
 These include assessments of social functioning and behavior.

 At the early childhood well-check appointments, autism screening is a standard part of the protocol.
 The pediatrician assesses the baby’s language skills as well as his or her ability to communicate emotion.
 Significant delays in language development, or the loss of previously held language skills, are signs of autism.
 An important behavior is sharing; babies with autism will not point to objects of interest or hold them out to show to others, while babies without autism do this frequently.

 If the pediatrician believes that a child may have autism, then the child will be referred to a specialist to do more thorough testing.
 There is not one easy test to definitively diagnose autism; rather, the diagnosis relies on a set of tests as well as an overall assessment of the child.

 Some of the tests that are used include:

 • Observing the child’s current social interactions, communication, and behavior

 • Taking a detailed history of these aspects of the child’s life, to find out how they have changed over time

 • Tests for developmental level (cognition), speech and language, and behavioral issues

 • Structured interactions with the child, and scoring these according to specific criteria

 You may be given questionnaires to complete ahead of time.
 These would include questions about your child’s current symptoms and how they have developed over time.
 You may also be asked to give questionnaires for other adults who interact with your child, such as teachers or babysitters; you should bring these completed questionnaires with you to the appointment.